Field Work Term & COVID-19

 If you are considering on-site work, please note that it is your full responsibility to research the health and safety risks and appropriate precautions, as the College is not able to make this assessment for individual worksites.
 This includes but is not limited to: researching the official safety recommendations specific to your location, consulting with your family and/or considering against personal factors, and discussing site-specific safety issues with your prospective employer.
 Details are available in the Release, Waiver, and Acknowledgement of Risk Statement, which all students sign as part of their Field Work Term registration.
 Though students may pursue on-site work experiences if they feel comfortable doing so after carefully evaluating the risks, they are encouraged to consider the flexible alternatives.

-International students wishing to travel home for FWT are strongly encouraged to speak with International Student Services to discuss potential concerns related to re-entry into the US.
+International students wishing to complete FWT outside the U.S. are also strongly encouraged to speak with International Student Services to discuss potential concerns related to re-entry into the US.
 As always, students will be required to sign the Release, Waiver, and Acknowledgement of Risk Statement, and are responsible for researching and staying up-to-date on the visa regulations and health and safety information relevant to the country they are proposing to visit.

 We know there is a lot to think about when considering what field work type and timeframe are right for you.
 We encourage you to meet with us to discuss options.
 Whether you are learning on-campus or remotely, you can book an FWT Advising Appointment here.